Sahkutumb Sahparivar

 Sahkutumb Sahparivar is an Indian Marathi language television series that aired on Star Pravah.
 It is an official remake of Tamil TV series Pandian Stores.
 It stars Sunil Barve and Nandita Patkar in lead roles.
 The show is produced by Ranjit Thakur and Hemant Ruparel under the banner of Frames Production.

 Plot

 The show revolves around Sarita and Suryakant, the owner of a Jay Bhawani departmental store, and his family.
 The show is describing importance of family and their relationships.
 Suryakant is the head of the family.
 He has three younger brothers, Vaibhav, Omkar and Prashant.
 These three brothers and their mother lead a happy life.
 Suryakant marries Sarita.

 Sarita decides not to have children and wants to take care of Suryakant's brothers.
-She takes care of everyone in the family and always bees there for them.
-Then, due to some circumstances, Vaibhav marries Avni and Prashant marries Anjali.
-Now, this drama is about how Sarita maintains the family without any problems and facing all obstacles and keeps the family running happily.
-This is a heart-touching drama because each and every point is related and seen in a normal family.
+She takes care of everyone in the family and is always there for them.
+Circumstances later lead to Vaibhav marrying Avni and Prashant marrying Anjali.
+The series follows Sarita as she holds the family together and faces various obstacles to keep the household running smoothly.